EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 #> # … with 4,818,392 more rows
 ```

-When PMI is high, the two words are associated with each other, likely to occur together.
+When PMI is high, the two words are associated with each other, i.e., likely to occur together.
 When PMI is low, the two words are not associated with each other, unlikely to occur together.

 <div class="rmdwarning">
 <p>The step above used <code>unite()</code>, a function from <strong>tidyr</strong> that pastes multiple columns into one, to make a new column for <code>window_id</code> from the old <code>window_id</code> plus the <code>complaint_id</code>.
 This new column tells us which combination of window and complaint each word belongs to.</p>
 </div>

 We can next determine the word vectors from the PMI values using singular value decomposition (SVD).
-SVD\index{SVD}\index{singular value decomposition|see {SVD}} is a method for dimensionality reduction via \index{matrix factorization}matrix factorization [@Golub1970] which works by taking our data and decomposing it onto special orthogonal axes.
+SVD\index{SVD}\index{singular value decomposition|see {SVD}} is a method for dimensionality reduction via \index{matrix factorization}matrix factorization [@Golub1970] that works by taking our data and decomposing it onto special orthogonal axes.
 The first axis is chosen to capture as much of the variance as possible.
 Keeping that first axis fixed, the remaining orthogonal axes are rotated to maximize the variance in the second.
 This is repeated for all the remaining axes.

 In our application, we will use SVD to factor the PMI matrix into a set of smaller matrices containing the word embeddings with a size we get to choose.
 The embedding size is typically chosen to be in the low hundreds.
 Thus we get a matrix of dimension (`n_vocabulary * n_dim`) instead of dimension (`n_vocabulary * n_vocabulary`), which can be a vast reduction in size for large vocabularies.
 Let's use the `widely_svd()` function in **widyr** [@R-widyr], creating 100-dimensional word embeddings.
 This matrix factorization is much faster than the previous step of identifying the skipgram windows\index{skipgram windows} and calculating PMI.